 If you add the house type of upside down suet feeder and the birds have never seen one, they may not realize that there is suet hidden inside.
 You may need to position an open cage type suet feeder underneath temporarily to help them find it.

 If a feeder is out in the open in a place that is easy for birds to notice, they may find it quicker.
 BUT, if you place a feeder in a spot that is less open but where the birds are already congregating, they are still likely to find it quickly.
-(For example, in the winter, I sometimes hang a suet cage behind a large evergreen bush.
-Because it provides cover, birds tend to hang out there in the winter and so suet there, although hidden, is quite popular.)
+(For example, in the winter, I sometimes used to hang a suet cage behind a large evergreen bush.
+Because it provides cover, birds tend to hang out there in the winter and so suet there, although hidden, was quite popular.)

 If you place a feeder in a location where they feel they are in danger, they are less likely to use it, even if they know it is there.
 This may vary by bird.
 I found that a suet feeder placed at an inside angle of the house outside my dining room window was shunned by woodpeckers, but a hummingbird feeder placed there has been in use for several years now.
 I suspect this is because a woodpecker is more likely to worry about the local hawks than a hummingbird and wants more escape room.

 Moving an Existing Bird Feeder

 If you move an existing feeder that is in use within sight of the old location, it is likely that the birds will discover and use it within hours or a day.
 Backyard birds are often very routine oriented but the world is a changing place so they are also flexible when things change.